 Today the CAL-PT-FUND’s highest priority is to provide research grants to CPTA members in order to advance evidence based practice and to build a cadre of practitioner scholars.
 The Fund annually awards up to $20,000 in grant funding for relevant research that will continue to build our body of knowledge.
-The goal of the Fund is to provide $25,000 each for two grants per year.
+The goal of the Fund is to eventually provide two grants per year at $25,000 each.
 The Fund is attempting to raise $500,000 in order to award the grants from the interest earned on account, thus insuring the future of California funding for California physical therapists and physical therapist assistant practitioner scholars.

 The submission deadline for 2020 is August 28.Grant Application